psylinse/stream-hubspot-chat-transcript/README.md

 ### Set-up your HubSpot account

-1. Create your account at [Hubspot](https://app.hubspot.com/signup/crm/step/user-info?hubs_signup-cta=getstarted-crm&hubs_signup-url=www.hubspot.com%2Fproducts%2Fget-started) and complete the registration form.
+1. Create your account at [HubSpot](https://app.hubspot.com/signup/crm/step/user-info?hubs_signup-cta=getstarted-crm&hubs_signup-url=www.hubspot.com%2Fproducts%2Fget-started) and complete the registration form.

-2. Once you are logged into the `Hubspot Dashboard,` go to Settings in the upper-right corner
+2. Once you are logged into the `HubSpot Dashboard,` go to Settings in the upper-right corner

 ![](images/hubspot-navbar.png)